Peace talks resume under cloud of Israeli construction

 He argues that not only do Israelis want peace, but that the recent instability caused by the Arab uprisings has left a number of Arab states eager to settle the decades-old conflict.

-"People who are sceptical are wrong.
+"People who are skeptical are wrong.
 There is a difference between this and previous attempts," he said on Sunday.

 (Editing by Anna Willard)